Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Conclusions

 \section{Conclusions}

 In this work, we examine how the high vacuum of outer space becomes stars.
-We did this by embedding a fleet of pseudo-Lagrangian tracer particles in a turbulent, collapsing molecular cloud; identifying dense cores and the particles within; and then examining the density, velocity, and energetics of each particle.
-One important aspect of this study is our lack of sink particles, which allows us to examine the collapse without the use of subgrid models that directly influence the collapse.
-This decision limits the duration of the study in exchange for self-consistency of the collapse.
+We did this by embedding a fleet of pseudo-Lagrangian tracer particles in a turbulent, collapsing molecular cloud; identifying dense cores and the particles within; and then examining the density, velocity, and energetics of each particle as they collapse.

-We find that collapse happens in four stages; \emph{collection}, \emph{hardening}, \emph{singularity}, and \emph{mosh}.
-The specifics are unique to each core, and many cores do not experience collection or mosh stages.
+We find that collapse happens in three stages; \emph{collection}, \emph{hardening}, and \emph{singularity}.
+The specifics are unique to each core, and many cores do not experience the collection stage.
 During \emph{collection}, low density, high velocity gas is swept into moderate density object by converging flows.
 Sometimes these are initially dominated by gravity, sometimes by kinetic energy.
-During the \emph{hardening} phase, gravitational and kinetic energy both increase to rough equipartition.
-During the \emph{singularity}, the density gets very high, mass is delivered to the center of the object, and a relaxed object is formed.
+During the \emph{hardening} phase, gravitational and kinetic energy both increase to rough equipartition and the velocity decays to near transsonic values.
+During the \emph{singularity}, the density gets very high, mass is delivered to the central object.
 This is a universally fast event, lasting $\sim 0.1 \tff$.
-At the end of singularity, a relaxed object remains, with kinetic-to-gravitational energy ratio that varies logarithmically from about 2 at the center to about 0.5-2 at 10,000 AU.
+At the end of singularity, a relaxed envelope remains, with kinetic-to-gravitational energy ratio that varies logarithmically from about 2 at the edge of the pseudo-core to about 0.5-2 at 10,000 AU.
 We demonstrate this in detail for one representative object in Section \ref{sec.case_study}, and the variation in mean quantities in Section \ref{sec.ensemble}.

-This can be seen as two transitions to coherence; one in which velocity of the gas that will collapse becomes low, and one in which the kinetic and gravitational energies virialize.
+This can be seen as two related transitions to coherence: one in which velocity of the gas that will collapse becomes low; and one in which the kinetic and gravitational energies equilibrate.
 The first is analogous to those subsonic or trans-sonic cores \citep{Pineda10, Singh21, Choudhury21}.
-The second is the fast virialization of the object, akin to violent relaxation, wherein the potential undergoes rapid evolution towards a virialized object.
-Most studies of violent relaxation are done in collisionless systems, here we have supersonic flow which does not preserve phase space to the same extent.

-We find that roughly half of all binaries form from two points of singularity that then begin to orbit one another, while the other half form from one singularity that fragments into two distinct objects.
-Our definition of a binary system is unsophisticated, so we refrain from detailed statistical analysis.
+The second is the fast equillibration of energies in the envelope.